steedos/steedos-docs/docs/apps/customer-relationship-management/service/README.md

 # Steedos Service Management System

 In today's rapidly changing business environment, delivering exceptional customer service is key to success.
-Inspired by the robust functionality of Salesforce, the Steedos Service Management System is designed to provide businesses with a comprehensive service management solution.
+Steedos Service Management System is designed to provide businesses with a comprehensive service management solution.
 Built on the Steedos low-code platform, this system offers a highly customizable and user-friendly experience.

 ## Key Features: